-You don’t need to be certified to enjoy the benefits of SIP for your business, but you might be interested in the benefits that SIP certification can have for your career, especially if you are an IT professional.
+You don’t need to be SIP-certified to enjoy the benefits of this technology in your business.
+However, you might be interested in the benefits that a SIP certification can have for your career, especially if you are an IT professional.

 Certifications result in greater credibility among co-workers, higher salaries, promotions and job flexibility.
 Specifically, in VoIP, industry-recognized SIP certifications mean fast progression through the ranks.
-They predict higher quality work product and transferable knowledge.
+They predict higher-quality work and transferable knowledge.

-Choosing the proper certifications could help you fulfill corporate digital communication demands with accumulated knowledge from many disciplines.
-Professionals need a hefty dose of network protocol and hardware experience.
-They also need to know about IP private branch exchanges, digital fax, and instant messages.
-Toss in mobile communication and videoconferences, too.
+Choosing the proper certifications could help you fulfill corporate digital communication demands with accumulated knowledge from many areas.
+Valued IT professionals need a hefty dose of network protocol and hardware experience, IP private branch exchanges, digital fax and instant messaging knowledge.
+You can toss in mobile communication and videoconference skills, too.

 SIP Certifications to Consider